-WINCHESTER 1866 TRAPPER SRC
+Winchester 1866 Trapper SRC

 18″ Barrel, Made in 1870

 Many “experts” have offered a multitude of pros and cons, but all have contradictions.
 Please see my article in The Winchester Collector “A Winchester 66′ of Interest“, Spring 2017, page 26 (copy included with purchase).
-With all these observations, it is still an original 66’ Carbine with neat period additions and repairs.
+With all these observations, it is still an original 66’ carbine with neat period additions and repairs.
 It is period converted to .44 center fire and was used well into the 20th century.

 The butt stock appears to have been sanded at one time and is slightly undersize, but it is numbered to the gun.
-The crescent brass butt plate (correct for this model) is numbered to another gun.
-The forearm stock matches the butt stock and is fitted perfectly to the barrel and does not appear to have been sanded.
-The inletted sling swivel on the butt is not factory but is of the period and nicely done.
+However, the crescent brass butt plate (correct for this model) is numbered to another gun.
+Also, the forearm stock matches the butt stock and fits perfectly to the barrel.
+It does not appear to have been sanded.
+In addition, the inletted sling swivel on the butt is not factory but is of the period and nicely done.
 The barrel band and swivel are from an 1861 military musket and is marked with a “U” – it fits well and looks good.
-The front barrel band sight is original and fits as it should.
+Lastly, the front barrel band sight is original and fits as it should.

 This Winchester 1866 Trapper SRC was well used for a very long time, but well cared for.
 Even with all the period repairs mentioned above it still functions perfectly and is pleasing to the eye.
 A copy of the text of my article in the Winchester Collector can be sent on request.
-Definately a 66’ of interest.

 Clarks Antiques Firearms – Winchester 1866 Trapper SRC – Price $9,950.00